ascopes/protobuf-maven-plugin/README.md

 At the time of writing, the existing Maven plugins that provide Protobuf support are not kept up to date.
 This poses a risk for any applications depending on these plugins as they are either constrained to outdated versions of Protoc, or are not guaranteed to work in the future.

-Maven 4.0 will eventually be released, and many of these existing plugins will not be compatible with the v4.0 API.
+Many of these existing plugins will not be compatible with the Maven v4.0 APIs.

 Some plugins are highly specific to certain CPU architectures as well, which produces issues when using Apple Silicon devices.